Solat-Ali/Solat-Ali/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=solat-ali&label=Profile%20views&color=0e75b6&style=flat" alt="solat-ali" /> </p>

-Thanks for checking out my profile!
+Thanks for checking out my profile! <br/>

-I have 8 years of experience in software development.
+I have 8 years of hands-on experience in software development.
 Even though I started out as a full-stack engineer working in C# and Javascript, from the past 2-3 years I have fully transitioned into being a front-end engineer specializing in Angular.
 I have had experience working independently, as part of a team, and also leading technical teams on small to large scale projects with varying levels of complexity and scale.

+<br/> <br/>

  You can find me [here](https://linkedin.com/in/solat-ali) at LinkedIn.
 Looking forward to connect and have a nice chat!